hdoupe/mycicd/README.md

 After doing some research into various types of CI/CD systems like self-hosted GitHub Actions Runners or Jenkins, I realized it was going to take a lot of effort to set them up securely.
 Further, it seemed like it would be just about impossible to do so securely on a public system.

-So, I decided to write my own simple version instead of going through the hastle of deploying a system that didn't quite do what I wanted it to anyways.
+So, I decided to write my own simple version to deploy on private infrastructure instead of going through the hastle of deploying a system that didn't quite do what I wanted it to anyways.